 You will be able to nominate up to 6 individuals each year (staff, volunteers or appropriate service users) to undertake the Facilitator Certificate (please refer to section 6 for details of the Facilitator role).
-Once identified please send their name and email address to training@smartrecovery.org.uk so that we can forward enrolment instructions.
+This is the maximum number of people the charity can afford to train for the lisence fee.
+Additional training places can be purchased in addition to a license.
+Once identified please send their name and email address to training@smartrecovery.org.uk and copy in your local Community Co-Ordinator (see the list of contacts on page 28) so that we can forward enrolment instructions.